Coyenn/truffle/README.md

 > A fast Rust CLI for managing 2D Roblox game assets.
 Turning Asphalt metadata into Luau + TypeScript catalogs enriched with per-image width/height and highlight variants.

 Truffle acts as the connective between your art pipeline and the runtime you ship to.
-It ingests the metadata produced by [Asphalt](https://github.com/jackTabsCode/asphalt), augments each PNG with 2D-friendly properties (dimensions, highlight IDs), emits fresh Luau + TypeScript modules, and regenerates the outline variants you showcase in-game.
+It bundles [Asphalt](https://github.com/jackTabsCode/asphalt) to sync assets to Roblox, augments each PNG with 2D-friendly properties (dimensions, highlight IDs), emits fresh Luau + TypeScript modules, and regenerates the outline variants you showcase in-game.

 ## Quick Links